ajoyfuljester/ajoyfuljester/README.md

 - learn to bake bread
 - learn to bake cookies
 - learn to lucid dream
-- learn to telapathically talk to people while dreaming
+- learn to telepathically talk to people while dreaming
-- learn to powernap like batman
+- learn to power nap like batman
 - learn/exercise to run very well
 - have a house
     - have a house with a secret slide that leads to a secret room